 Syringomyelia 2025

-Join us at The Walton Centre for a three-day interactive conference between 2 and 4 July 2025, covering the care of patients with Chiari malformations, syringomyelia, and the neurosurgical conditions associated with Ehlers Danlos.
+Summary: A three-day interactive conference covering the care of patients with Chiari malformations, syringomyelia, and the neurosurgical conditions associated with Ehlers Danlos.
 Each day will consist of different themes and topics.
+Sessions include pathophysiology, management of complex and recurrent conditions, a debate about the role of craniocervical fixation in EDS, ICP monitoring in Chiari patients, research priorities, pain management, and MDT discussions.

 Conference highlights